substance/chef-tutorial/003-RailsExample.md

 you should see the bundler in action.

+The browser will still show us a Passenger error message - though, a new one.

 ### Database.yml invalid

 Even though we provided a `database.yml` with the application it gets overwritten by default by the `rails` recipe.
-Instead it expects a template `database.yml.erb` to be provided.
+Instead `rails` expects a template `database.yml.erb` to be provided.

 Create a file `chef-repo/site-cookbooks/rails-example/templates/default/database.yml.erb` with the following content: